nopoz/wud/docs/configuration/watchers/README.md

 <!-- tabs:end -->

 ### Include only 3 digits semver tags
-You can filter (by inclusion or inclusion) which versions can be candidates for update.
+You can filter (by inclusion or exclusion) which versions can be candidates for update.

 For example, you can indicate that you want to watch x.y.z versions only
 <!-- tabs:start -->